p6arora/LoblawsDigital_ImageComparison/README.md

 ![sunset](misc/images/sunset.jpg)

-I feel using a feature tracking algorithm such as SIFT, ORB, BRISK, etc would provide the most acurate results.
-It would be able to detect the portion of the image that match similar identifiers in images.
-Based on my trial and research, SIFT produced acurate results while not being too much of a drag on performance
+I feel using a feature tracking algorithm such as SIFT, ORB, BRISK, etc would provide the most accurate results.
+It would be able to detect the portion of the image that match similar keypoints like corners and edges.
+Based on my research, SIFT produced accurate results while not being too much of a drag on performance

 ![SIFT](misc/images/SIFT.jpg)